Photo Courtesy of Brighton Park Iris

 AWARDS: None

-INTERESTING INFO: From the 1960 Austin's Rainbow Hybridizing Gardens Catalog: Its coloring and profusion of bloom remind one of a tall hedge of Gold or Ophir roses, so loaded with rich golden flowers that hardly a leaf shows.
-It gives a wonderful mass of color in a short time.
-In two years each rhizome will yield a clump of 8 to 12 tall flower stalks with about 60 flowers and buds.
-I know of no other oncobred that can compete with this record.
-Individual flowers are not large, but so plentiful, so colorful, everyone stands in admiration.
-Standards very deep yellow, falls bright yellow, heavily washed with reddish-orange.
-The Gold of Ophir is invoked nine times in the Old Testament as a symbol of prosperity and magnificence, as well as the source for shiploads of tributes for King Solomon.
-Biblical scholars have long disagreed on its whereabouts, but most now favor Somalia, on the eastern coast of Africa.
+From the 1958 Austin's Rainbow Hybridizing Gardens Catalog: Named Gold of Ophir because of its coloring and its profusion of bloom remind on of a tall hedge of old-fashion Gold of Ophir roses, so loaded with rich golden flowers that hardly a leaf shows.
+Very definitely THIS is the Iris to plant for a wonderful mass of color in a short time.
+In two years each rhizome will yield a big clump of 8 to 12 tall flower stalks with about 60 flowers and buds.
+I know of no other Oncobred that can compete with this record.
+Individual flowers not large, but so plentiful, so colorful, everyone stands in admiration.
+Standards very deep yellow, falls bright yellow, heavily washed with reddish orange.
+When your neighbors see this they will all want a piece of it.